-Target amounts for stock-based compensation are set by the committee as a percentage of the named executive officer's salary.
-For 2014, the percentage of salary ranged from 97.5 percent to 130 percent based on the named executive officer's tier.
+Target amounts for performance-based stock compensation (nonqualified stock options and PSUs) are set by the Committee as a percentage of the named executive officer's salary.
+For 2015, the percentage of salary ranged from 97.5 percent to 150 percent based on the named executive officer's tier.
 Assignment to a particular tier was based on level of responsibility.
-In 2014, Mr. Johnston was assigned to the chief executive officer's tier for which the target level award was 130 percent of base annual salary.
+In 2015, Mr. Johnston was assigned to the chief executive officer's tier for which the target level award was 150 percent of base annual salary.
 All of the other named executive officers were assigned to Tier I for which target level awards were 97.5 percent of base annual salary.
 The target dollar amount is then allocated between stock options and PSUs, and the target dollar amount for each is then divided by the fair value of the company's stock on the date of grant to determine the target number of shares for each award.
-For 2014, the target value for stock awards was allocated 50 percent to PSUs and 50 percent to stock options.
-The following formula is used to calculate the number of shares underlying each grant of stock-based compensation.
+For 2015, the target value for stock awards was allocated 50 percent to PSUs and 50 percent to stock options.
+The following formula is used to calculate the number of shares underlying each grant of performance-based stock compensation.

-Base Annual Salary X Tier Target % X Award Allocation % T arget # of Shares Underlying Grant Date Fair Value / Award
+Base Annual Salary X Tier Target % X Award Allocation % Grant Date Fair Value